What Is Gaucher Disease?

 Type 3 Form

 Type 3 Gaucher disease is known as the juvenile or chronic neuropathic form.
 Symptoms often begin before age two, though this is variable.
-Usually, the symptoms associated with type 3 Gaucher disease progress more slowly than with type 2 Gaucher disease.
+The symptoms associated with type 3 Gaucher disease usually progress more slowly than they do in type 2 Gaucher disease.

-Like individuals with type 1 Gaucher disease, children with type 3 Gaucher disease may have an enlarged liver and spleen; a lowered number of red blood cells (anemia) leading to weakness and tiredness; a lowered number of platelets, leading to bleeding and bruising; lung disease; and bone problems, including pain, fractures, and arthritis.
+Like individuals with type 1 Gaucher disease, children with type 3 Gaucher disease may have an enlarged liver and spleen, a lowered number of red blood cells (anemia) leading to weakness and tiredness, a reduced number of platelets, leading to bleeding and bruising; lung disease, and bone problems, including pain, fractures, and arthritis.

 The perinatal-lethal form is a rare but severe form of Gaucher disease.
 This form usually leads to death in utero or shortly after birth.
 Infants with the disease have symptoms including an enlarged liver and spleen, a lowered number of red blood cells and platelets, neurological problems, skin abnormalities, and often distinct facial features.